-02 Jul Accountants for New Businesses
+02 Jul Accountant For New Business

-Top Tips to Consider When Starting a Business
+Top Tips to Consider for New Business

 - Appreciate that setting up and running a business takes a lot of time and commitment.
 The rewards can be great but you have to know why you are starting your own business and what you are getting into.

 - Identify your strengths and especially your weaknesses.
 Identify areas where you need to get advice.